h2non/videoshow/README.md

 If you want to use videoshow in Heroku, you could use the [ffmpeg2](https://github.com/h2non/heroku-buildpack-ffmpeg2) buildpack

+### Image format

+It's highly recommended to use only JPEG images, since PNG or other formats may generate some errors in ffmpeg.

 ## Install
 ```bash
 npm install videoshow